 After the project, I asked Dave a couple of questions to get his opinion on power meter training:

 Your 20min maximum power went from 219Watts in week 1 to 281Watts in week 12.
 What impact has this increment had on your performance?

 Dave: “My improvement has made it much easier for me to gauge my effort on long rides.
-Also, I am able to ride long distances faster with less exertion.”
+Also, I can ride long distances faster with less exertion.”

 How will you describe your progress through the project?

-Dave: “I was surprised that I made the progress I did only on 7-8 hours/week of training.
+Dave: “I was surprised that I made progress.
+I did only 7-8 hours/week of training.
 The training program you created for me really enlightened me to the need for specificity for each workout.”

 Have you adapted some of the ideas from the power meter project into your daily training?

 Dave: “I have adapted your training plan to my continuing training and now exclusively measure my training performance and training progress using power.
 I download my power data into CyclingPeaks software and evaluate my progress and plan my training from a power perspective.”

 Want to know more about Ironman training?
 Here is an introduction to ironman training for beginners.